- Research Interests/Specializations

 - Selected Publications

 Forte, Giuseppina.
-“Concrete Embeds: Assembling Modern Concretescapes in the Periphery of Mexico City.”
-In Mexico City: Materiality, Performance, and Power, edited by Greig Crysler and Maria Moreno Carranco, Trevesías Press (forthcoming).
+“Concrete Embeds: Assembling Modernity in the Periphery of Mexico City.”
+In Mexico City: Materiality, Performance, and Power, edited by Greig Crysler and Maria Moreno Carranco, Metropolitan Autonomous University Press (forthcoming, 2020).

 Forte, Giuseppina.
-“The Path towards a more Open Space.”
+O Caminho Para um Espaço mais Aberto (The Path towards a more Open Space).
 In Jardim Filhos da Terra: Reflexões de uma Experiência Construída, edited by Glauber Triana et alt, Escola da Cidade, December 2018.

 Forte, Giuseppina.
 “Subversive Spatial Practices at the Urban Fringes of São Paulo,” Traditional Dwellings and Settlements Working Paper Series, Vol. 266, 2015.